orangebread/auto-eq/README.md

 If you want to see what each script executes, right click on the script and open it in a text editor like Notepad. **NOTE: You will need to modify the character names in the scripts for some of these to perform correctly**

 ### General
-`Shift + Ctrl + X` - Stop/pause script.
-Press again to resume script.
+`Shift + Ctrl + X` - _Stop/pause script._ Press again to resume script.
 Works across all scripts.

 ### Monk

-`Shift + Ctrl + 1` - Auto assist the target defined in the script
+`Shift + Ctrl + 1` - _Auto Assist_ the target defined in the script

 ### Shaman

-`Shift + Ctrl + 1` - Infinite Cannibalize (I fucking love this one)
+`Shift + Ctrl + 1` - _Infinite Cannibalize_ (I fucking love this one)

-`Shift + Ctrl + 2` - Auto Avatar.
-Will automatically cycle through a list you've defined and buff each person as Ferine Avatar comes off cooldown.
+`Shift + Ctrl + 2` - _Auto Avatar._ Will automatically cycle through a list you've defined and buff each person as Ferine Avatar comes off cooldown.
 Spell gem for Ferine Avatar should be in Slot 1.
 Caster will provide a 15 second warning to cast so remain still.

 ### Bard

-`Shift + Ctrl + 1` - Auto assist the target defined in the script
+`Shift + Ctrl + 1` - _Auto Assist_ the target defined in the script

-`Shift + Ctrl + 2` - Casts Symphony of the Battle (Assuming you have the item required -- ex.
-Songblade of the Eternal) and resumes melodies.
+`Shift + Ctrl + 2` - _Symphony of the Battle + Auto Assist + Melody_ (Assuming you have the item required -- ex.
+Songblade of the Eternal) and resumes melodies and auto assist.

 ## References
 https://www.autohotkey.com/docs/Tutorial.htm